• Skip to primary navigation

 In an attempt to replace dessert with something that would be better for his body, he started experimenting with different mug cake recipes.
 Within a few weeks, he had perfected his own version–making sure it tasted good but was low in sugar and had extra protein for his training needs.

-teen boy eating mug cake
+A teen boy eating mug cake at a table.

 He now makes this mug cake 3-4x/week and says it satisfies his cravings for something chocolatey and sweet.
 His favorite way to eat it is with lots of melty peanut butter over the top.